frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 The Holy Spirit is our best Adviser, our best Teacher, our best Guide.

-St. Josemaría liked to refer to Him as "The Great Unknown."
+St. Josemaría liked to refer to Him as "The Great Unknown" (Josemaría Escrivá, *Christ Is* *Passing By*, Points 127-138; *Friends of God*, Point 141).
 He\'s not known as much as He should be, but also, He\'s the great friend.
 We can always turn to Him.

 It\'s logical that every day of our life we would try and invoke the Holy Spirit in some way because we need that guidance, we need that light.